Classics

 Work experience

-Studying a classics degree provides you with skills relevant for a number of sectors, including museum and gallery work, legal, teaching and academia, media and broadcasting, film and television, banking, consultancy and marketing.
+Studying a classics degree provides you with skills relevant for several sectors, including museum and gallery work, local and national government, legal, teaching and academia, media and broadcasting, film and television, banking, consultancy and marketing.

-Getting involved in student societies can also be a good way of developing skills related to your chosen career.
+Getting involved in student societies can also be a good way of developing skills related to your chosen career, such as leadership, teamwork and planning.

 Search for placements and find out more about work experience and internships.